Our regular blog followers have been asking us to create a guide on how to file U.S. tax return when living in the UK, so let’s get into it.

 - Don’t miss any tax deadlines: the U.K. tax year is different than the U.S. tax year.
 The U.K. tax year ends on April 5, whereas a U.S. taxpayer would normally use a calendar year.
 You need to allocate income to the proper tax year when translating income from U.K. documents to prepare a U.S. tax return.

-One would submit tax returns to Her Majesty’s Revenue and Customs office (HMRC) by October 31st if you file by paper.
-In case if you e-file, you have to submit your taxes by January 31st of the next year.
+If you are in the U.K., you need to submit tax returns to Her Majesty’s Revenue and Customs office (HMRC) by October 31st – and send it early if you prefer to file by paper.
+If you e-file, you have to submit your taxes by January 31st of the next year.

 If you are a U.S. citizen living in the U.K., keep these dates in mind:

 - April 15th, 2022 – to file individual tax returns and pay taxes you owe;